theupdateframework/taps/tap8.md

 to null to perform a denial of service.
 However, this attack can be safely recovered from using the delegator to replace all effected keys.
 This is especially effective if the top-level targets is controlled by offline keys.
+For this reason, we recommend that both root and top-level targets are controlled by an offline, non-Fulcio key.
 Further, an attacker with access to a large number of identities through a compromised Fulcio server or OIDC issuer would be able to perform a similar attack without TAP 8 by signing invalid or attacker-controlled